 - “Bio” sections of a user profile.

 - Descriptions of a product or application.

 These examples, and others, are traditionally prone to security issues like XSS or other script injection, or annoying issues like unclosed tags and invalid markup.
-Bleach will take a proactive, whitelist-only approach to allowing HTML content, and will use the HTML5 parsing algorithm to handle invalid markup.
+Bleach will take a proactive, allowed-list-only approach to allowing HTML content, and will use the HTML5 parsing algorithm to handle invalid markup.

 See the chapter on clean() for more info.

 Bleach is designed to work with fragments of HTML by untrusted users.
 Some non-goal use cases include:

 Once you’re creating whole documents, you have to allow so many tags that a

 There are much faster tools available if you want to remove or escape all HTML from a document.

 Bleach is powerful but it is not fast.
 If you trust your users, trust them and don’t rely on Bleach to clean up their mess.

 Malicious content is designed to be malicious.
 Making it safe is a design goal of Bleach.
 Making it pretty or sane-looking is not.